easystats/report/tests/testthat/_snaps/report.lm.md

     Code
       report(glm(vs ~ disp, data = mtcars, family = binomial(link = "probit")))
-    Warning <simpleWarning>
-      argument 'pattern' has length > 1 and only the first element will be used argument 'pattern' has length > 1 and only the first element will be used argument 'pattern' has length > 1 and only the first element will be used No column names that matched the required search pattern were found.
     Output
       We fitted a probit model (estimated using ML) to predict vs with disp (formula: vs ~ disp).
 The model's explanatory power is substantial (Nagelkerke's R2 = 0.66).
 The model's intercept, corresponding to disp = 0, is at 2.51 (95% CI [1.13, 4.28], p = 0.001).
 Within this model: